New antisemitism: 1980s to present day: continued debate

 Historian Robert Wistrich addressed the issue in a 1984 lecture delivered in the home of Israeli President Chaim Herzog, in which he argued that a "new anti-Semitic anti-Zionism" was emerging, distinguishing features of which were the equation of Zionism with Nazism and the belief that Zionists had actively collaborated with Nazis during World War II.
 He argued that such claims were prevalent in the Soviet Union, but added that similar rhetoric had been taken up by a part of the radical Left, particularly Trotskyist groups in Western Europe and America.

-When asked in 2014 if "anti-Zionism is the new anti-Semitism", Noam Chomsky stated:

-Actually, the locus classicus, the best formulation of this, was by an ambassador to the United Nations, Abba Eban, ...
-He advised the American Jewish community that they had two tasks to perform.
-One task was to show that criticism of the policy, what he called anti-Zionism – that means actually criticisms of the policy of the state of Israel – were anti-Semitism.
-That's the first task.
-Second task, if the criticism was made by Jews, their task was to show that it's neurotic self-hatred, needs psychiatric treatment.
-Then he gave two examples of the latter category.
-One was I.F.
-Stone.
-The other was me.
-So, we have to be treated for our psychiatric disorders, and non-Jews have to be condemned for anti-Semitism, if they're critical of the state of Israel.
-That's understandable why Israeli propaganda would take this position.
-I don't particularly blame Abba Eban for doing what ambassadors are sometimes supposed to do.
-But we ought to understand that there is no sensible charge.
-No sensible charge.
-There's nothing to respond to.
-It's not a form of anti-Semitism.
-It's simply criticism of the criminal actions of a state, period.

 Definitions and arguments for and against the concept

 A new phenomenon

-In 2003, Irwin Cotler, Professor of Law at McGill University and a scholar of human rights, has identified nine aspects of what he considers to constitute the "new anti-Semitism":
+In 2003, Irwin Cotler, professor of law at McGill University and a scholar of human rights, has identified nine aspects of what he considers to constitute the "new anti-Semitism":